The Québec government will fund the renovation of the St. Regis Church in Akwesasne

 AKWESASNE, QC, June 19, 2023 /CNW/ - The Québec government will contribute $115 000 to the proposed renovation of the St. Regis Church in Akwesasne.
 Minister Responsible for Relations with the First Nations and the Inuit Ian Lafrenière made the announcement today.
 The funding will come from the community infrastructure section of the Indigenous Initiatives Fund IV.

 The renovation will focus on certain structures of the church, especially the stone walls and wood finish elements on the façade and the steeple that have been tested by the passage of time and the harsh climate on the shores of the St. Lawrence River.
 The government funding represents half the total cost of the project.
-The Mohawk Council of Akwesasne, which owns the site, will cover the remaining amount.
+The St. Regis Church will cover the remaining amount.
 The St. Regis parish, which manages the site and organizes religious activities in the church, will supervise the work.
 Most of the workers hired for the project are members of the Mohawk community of Akwesasne.

 Built in 1795, the St. Regis Church is one of the oldest buildings in the region.
 It has considerable heritage value in view of its ancestral character, archaeological potential, and deep-seated ties with the development of the Mohawk community of Akwesasne.